vnaazleen/design_patterns/StatePattern/README.md

 3. Finally, get rid of all conditional code and instead delegate to the state class to do the work.

 ![](https://github.com/vnaazleen/design_patterns/blob/main/StatePattern/example_class_diagram.png)

+## Additional Requirements in Example

+10% of the time, when the crank is turned, the customer gets two gumballs instead of one.